All Episodes

 Something that we started to put out to other agencies.

-Uh any potential abduction attempts with a red or orange van.
+Any potential abduction attempts with a red or orange van.

-Tips come streaming in.
+Tips come streaming in, but they go nowhere.

 Elmhurst did a really wide and thorough, in-depth investigation.

-But finally the case just began to dry up.
+But finally, the case just began to dry up.

 The tips began to dry up.